Hotel Noir: Cast

+Production

+Hotel Noir "was filmed entirely inside the old Biltmore Hotel in downtown Los Angeles in 15 days for less than $300,000".

 Release

 Through a Kickstarter campaign, the film received funding for an independently released theatrical run as well as through Video On Demand.

-The film premiered in Los Angeles on September 27, 2012 in addition to having a LACMA screening two days prior.
+On 25 September 2012, the film had a Los Angeles County Museum of Art screening.
+On 27 September 2012, the film premiered in Los Angeles.

-It was released in the United States through Video On Demand services on October 9, 2012.
-It opened in New York at the Cinema Village on October 12, 2012.
+On 9 October 2012, it was released in the United States through Video On Demand services.

+On 12 October 2012, the film screened at the Warsaw Film Festival in Poland, and received international home releases in Germany and Australia.
+On 12 October 2012, it opened at the Cinema Village in New York.
 Following this, the film received various runs in select cities nationwide through a partnership with Gathr Films.

+In May 2012, Locomotive Entertainment (Colleen Seldin, Simon Barnes, Mili Cumic) offered Hotel Noir for international distribution during the 2012 Cannes Film Festival.

-Kickstarter backers for the film began receiving their exclusive DVD/BR releases on January 10, 2013.
+On 10 January 2013, Kickstarter backers for the film began receiving their exclusive DVD/BR releases.
 A limited-run soundtrack was also released.

-The film also screened at the Warsaw Film Festival in Poland on October 12, 2012, as well as receiving international home releases in Germany and Australia.

 In late 2016, the United States distribution rights to the film were picked up by Sony Pictures Home Entertainment, which re-released the film in color on January 3, 2017 under the title City of Sin.